wildonion/gem/README.md

 > **NOTE**: Rerun the `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.

-> **NOTE**: For every new domain inside the VPS there must be a new config file inside the `infra/docker/nginx` folder related to the domain name.
+> **NOTE**: For every new (sub)domain inside the VPS there must be a new config file inside the `infra/docker/nginx` folder related to that (sub)domain name.

+> **NOTE**: Currently there must be two registered domains by default, one is `conse.app` which hosts the UI and the API routes and the other is `panel.conse.app` which hosts the panel UI.

+> **NOTE**: To serve static files using nginx just make sure you copied the `build` folder of JS projects into `infra/docker/nginx` folder.

 ## 🗃️ Directory Explained